microsoft/MixedRealityToolkit-Unity/GettingStarted.md

 Optionally, if you wish to enable spatial mapping in your scene, you can add the `SpatialMapping.prefab` (found under HoloToolkit/SpatialMapping/Prefabs) to your 'Managers' object.

+Be aware that you must also enable `Spatial Perception` Capabilities:
+`Edit/Project Settings/Player -> Inspector -> Publishing Settings/Capabilities`.

 # 4. Building Your Project for HoloLens

 `HoloToolkit -> Build Window -> Build Visual Studio SLN`